 Dashboards and tracking¶

-For a CNA (CVE Numbering Authority), a dashboard is not merely a visual tool; it is the operational nerve centre of the vulnerability disclosure process.
+The dashboard is the operational nerve centre of the vulnerability disclosure process.
 From a systems engineering standpoint, it is the primary Human-System Interface (HSI) for a complex data pipeline that ingests, processes, and outputs critical security information.
-Its purpose is to provide situational awareness, enable decision-making, and ensure the traceability and auditability of every action within the CNA’s scope.
+Its purpose is to provide situational awareness, enable decision-making, and ensure the traceability and auditability of every action within scope.

 Core purpose and functional requirements¶